Buneabt/UkraineAidAnalysis/README.md

 To open up this report all you have to do is download all files then open up the html file.

-This report was solely written in R.
+This report was solely written in R studio, with the help of Quarto for HTML formatting.